Jump to: Links to Full Articles

 Icnacio Chaco – Outlaw member of the Castillo Gang.

-Augustine Chacon, aka: Paludo, Peledo, the Hairy One (18??-1902) – Led a gang who murdered and robbed in Arizona.
-He escaped jail and execution twice before he was captured by the deputy sheriff of Cochise County, Burton Alvord.
+Augustine Chacon, aka Paludo, Peledo, the Hairy One (18??-1902) – Led a gang who murdered and robbed in Arizona.
+He escaped jail and execution twice before being captured by the deputy sheriff of Cochise County, Burton Alvord.
 He was hanged on November 21, 1901.

 Wade Chamberlee – Oklahoma train robber arrested by Grant Johnson.

 Antonio Chavez – A New Mexico outlaw, he was shot and killed during a holdup outside San Simon, New Mexico, on May 21, 1880.